 5. Periodic Advertising

 Extended advertising enables what’s known as periodic advertising, a feature where an advertiser transmits packets at fixed, predictable intervals.
-Instead of continuous scanning, the observer (or scanner) synchronizes with this periodic advertising schedule and activates only at the expected times to receive the packets.
-This method significantly conserves energy, as the observer device can remain in sleep mode when there are no advertisements, thereby reducing power consumption.
+Instead of continuous scanning, the Scanner synchronizes with this periodic advertising schedule and activates only at the expected times to receive the packets.
+This method significantly conserves energy, as the Scanner device can remain in sleep mode when there are no advertisements, thereby reducing power consumption.

 How Extended Advertising Compares to Legacy Advertising